Walter Long, 1st Viscount Long: Political career, 1880–1911

-Long won his seat with a reduced majority of 95 votes at the November 1885 general election.
+With North Wiltshire abolished, Long won his Devizes seat with a reduced majority of 95 votes at the November 1885 general election.
 There was considerable anger at the Conservatives 'Fair Trade policy' for workers.
 He believed English people had little understanding of Ireland or the minority in Ireland that Home Rule would not protect, and that Gladstone's Home Rule policy would lead to the dismemberment of the empire.
 The home rule policy was defeated, Long was returned with an increased majority of 1726 votes in July 1886.
-Aged thirty-two, Long was asked to become a junior minister to C. T. Ritchie at the Local Government Board, in Salisbury's government.
+Aged thirty-two, Long was asked to become a junior minister to Charles Ritchie at the Local Government Board, in Salisbury's government.
 They had noticed his unswerving support from the backbenches.
 He was approachable and had a no-nonsense manner, an excellent memory: logical and crisp.
 He was both mature and responsible for a young MP.
 The very strong connections he had with the agricultural community assisted local government in his area.
 He entered government for the first time in 1886 in Lord Salisbury's second administration as Parliamentary Secretary to the Local Government Board, serving under Charles Ritchie, and became one of the architects of the Local Government Act 1888, which established elected county councils.
 Long dealt with Poor Law reform in the county areas, slum reforms, reform of the London County Council, and better housing for the working-classes.
 He was deputed to make speeches backing the government position on the LCC bill, although he was not responsible for its draft or passage.
 Ritchie was to deal with the towns in Local Government Act 1888, but was ill for the period, and Long had "a sound grasp its details and essentials."

 On 6 Feb 1887, he made an important speech in the "Plan of Campaign" from which unionism there seemed to encourage landlordism.
 However behind the law for tenant compensation, Long knew lay a deeper demand for independence.
 He continued to be worried by the Liberals' policy of Home Rule, supporting the Irish Unionists who opposed it.